status-im/handbook.status.im/src/settling-in/onboarding-buddy.md

 ## For new contributors

 As a new contributor, it's not always easy to find a tenured peer to walk you through all things Status.
-We will match you with a buddy who'll set up weekly chats during your first 4-6 weeks.
-Your buddy will reach out to you sometime in your first week.
+We will match you with a buddy!
+You can find their username in BambooHR to send them a message to introduce yourself and set up recurrent calls during your first 4-6 weeks.
 There's nothing for you to prepare or do in advance of the weekly buddy calls:

    * Your buddy will be ready to guide you on contributing to Status.
    * The buddy chats are a safe space for you to ask whatever you'd like about working at Status --no topic too trivial or complex!